 Specialized Tool Classes

-MARSYS provides specialized tool classes that encapsulate domain-specific functionality for agents with structured APIs, error handling, and configuration management.
+MARSYS provides specialized tool classes that encapsulate domain-specific functionality for agents.
+These tool classes provide structured APIs, error handling, and configuration management.

 On This Page